raiteadm/RAITE2024/README.md

 # RAITE2024
 RAITE 2024 Code and Details

+Scenario 3 & 5:
-All code can be accesseed through Google Drive link available in code_link.txt.
+Code can be accesseed through Google Drive link available in code_link.txt.